Electroshock weapon: Wireless long-range electric shock weapon

 Taser International has developed a long-range wireless electro-shock projectile called XREP (eXtended Range Electro-Muscular Projectile), which can be fired from any 12-gauge shotgun.
 It contains a small high-voltage battery.
 Its range is currently 30 m, but the U.S. Department of Defense, which funded development for the technology, expected delivery of a 90 m range projectile of this type from the company in 2007.

 An XREP projectile was controversially used by British police during the 2010 Northumbria Police manhunt.
 It subsequently transpired that the XREP had never been officially approved for use in the United Kingdom and the weapon system was provided unrequested to the police at the scene directly by the civilian company which distributes Taser International's products in the UK.
 The company's license to provide Taser systems was afterwards revoked by the Home Secretary Theresa May.

-Prototype designs

-Due to increased interest in developing less-lethal weapons, mainly from the U.S. Military, a number of new types of electroshock weapon are being researched.
-They are designed to provide a "ranged" less-lethal weapon.

-The electrolaser is a prototype weapon that uses a laser to create a conducting ionized channel through the air.

-A shockround is a piezo-electric projectile that generates and releases electric charge on impact.

-Weapons that administer electric shock through a stream of fluid

-Prototype electroshock guns exist that replace the solid wire with a stream of conductive liquid (e.g., metallic solution, salt water), which offers an increase in the range of a Taser CEW (or better) and the possibility of multiple shots.
-According to the proponents of this technology, difficulties associated with this experimental design include: